nikosdion/fediverse/api_dev/Local Mastodon development.md

 # Hit CTRL-D to exit
 ```

+Now run `docker exec -u root -it mastodon_sidekiq_1 bash` to get a root console in the Sidekiq container instance of the Mastodon installation and carry out the instructions above once again.

 ## At long last!

 You can now look for `youruser@activitypub.local.web` in your Mastodon installation, where `youruser` is an Actor username you have defined in the ActivityPub component of your `activitypub.local.web` local Joomla installation.